Everything You Need to Know About Section 889 of the NDAA Compliance Requirements

 According to an interim rule instituted by the FAR council, government contractors and workers must provide additional information about telecom supplies and services they use.
 To do so, federal agencies perform a reasonable inquiry and submit an annual representation.
 A reasonable inquiry does not involve a third-party audit and can be completed by internal research.
 Each offeror’s information will inform the government of what risks each agency may be exposed to.

-A supply chain risk management platform can help you identify which items need to be represented and which parts of your supply chain are at risk.
+A supply chain risk management software can help you identify which items need to be represented and which parts of your supply chain are at risk.
 Even entities that are not the prime contractor (the party you enter into a contract with) need to be evaluated.

 Sale Prohibition Requirement